Integrating Push Notifications in React Native Using Firebase

 Now that you have the prerequisites out of the way, let’s dive into the process of implementing push notifications in your React Native app.
 In this section, we’ll cover the step-by-step process of integrating push notifications into your app.

-npm install react-native-push-notification @react-native-community/push-notification-ios react-native-firebase
+npm Install react-native-firebase react-native-push-notification @react-native-community/push-notification-ios

 Step 2: Configure the AndroidManifest.xml and Info.plist Files